geoland1/Asterism/README.md

 Image reduction / pre-processing

-Version 0.1.3.5 onwards - simplified set-up - no installation or run from terminal required - see documentation.
+Simplified set-up - no installation or run from terminal required - see documentation.

 Note: it may be necessary to do $chmod +x RUN SETUP in a terminal in the Asterism-master folder.